raul-sauco/ramo-space-shooter/README.md

 #### Level 3: Air marshall.

 Introduces the new enemy type _sphere_ and it speeds up the spawning interval to between 1 and 8 seconds.
-Boss fires every 0.5 to 1 second, still only 3 bullets.
+Boss fires every 0.5 to 1 second, 5 bullets that move a bit faster than on previous levels.

 ## Issues found.